mdkaminski/BNN-spatial/README.md

 Exact versions used: Python 3.7.13, PyTorch 1.9.0+cu111, NumPy 1.21.5, SciPy 1.7.3, Matplotlib 3.5.3, Seaborn 0.12.1, pandas 1.3.5

+Note: The code may not work with the latest versions of PyTorch (> 1.9.0).

 ## Instructions

 The examples in Chapter 6 require the SST data set, available in NetCDF format here: